shinklej/VerseCache/README.md

 - encryptionMode: Enables or disables encryption mode.
 If encryption mode is disabled, files will be stored in plain text.
 - encryptionKey: The encryption key in base64 format.
 - encryptionIV: The initialization vector in base64 format.
-- cacheSizeLimit: The maximum size of the cache file in bytes.

 ## Other Notes